Retreats: Why and How Should You Implement Them?

-In order to avoid these issues, it is important for global teams in particular to set expectations before the retreat begins.
+In order to avoid these issues, it is important for global teams to set expectations before the retreat begins.
 A sense of understanding about each other has to start in the planning stages.
 Like most aspects of remote work, being deliberate and explicit upfront is the key to success.

 The Goal is Inclusion

-- Structure, and the perception of power, along with
+- Structure, and the perception of power

-- Process, and the importance of empathy.
+- Process, and the importance of empathy

-With respect to retreats, the second point shows the importance of unstructured time or, when there are team events, the perception of “hallowed time.”
+The second point shows the importance of unstructured time or, when there are team events, the perception of “hallowed time.”
 The purpose of a retreat is for employees to connect in a personal and meaningful way.
 Everything else is secondary.

 Making it Work